 The presentation of the text in the document must comply with the Manuscript Submission Rules.

-The cost of the article is 100 euros and includes the posting an article on the review website, online certificate of publication of the article and its indexing.
+The cost of the article is 100 euros (50 euros for a low-income or middle-income country) and includes the posting an article on the review website, online certificate of publication of the article and its indexing.
 Pay per Article shall be made only after review and accepted for publication based on the invoice.
 The journal does not charge the processing and submission fees.

 Manuscripts should be reviewed with due respect to the confidentiality of the authors.
 Submitting their manuscripts to review, the authors trust the editors the results of their scientific work and creative efforts, from which their reputation and career may depend on.
 The rights of authors may be violated in case of disclosure of confidential information during the review of manuscripts.
 Reviewers also have the right to privacy, which should be maintained by the editor.
 Confidentiality may be violated if there is dishonesty or fraud, but in other cases, it should be followed.